-The Authorized Representative of the State of Israel in the United States of America is the Consul and Chief Fiscal Officer for the Western Hemisphere, Ministry of States federal securities laws or state securities laws and Israel's waiver of immunity does not extend to such actions.
+The Chief Fiscal Officer for the Western Hemisphere is not the agent for service for actions under the United States federal securities laws or state securities laws and Israel's waiver of immunity does not extend to such actions.
 Because Israel has not waived its sovereign immunity in connection with any action arising out of or based on United States federal or state securities laws, it will not be possible to obtain a United States judgment against Israel based on such laws unless a court were to determine that Israel is not entitled under the Foreign Sovereign Immunities Act of 1976 to sovereign immunity with respect to such actions.
 Under the laws of Israel, assets of Israel are immune from any form of execution.

-Finance of the State of Israel, whose address is 800 Second Avenue, 17th Floor, New York, New York 10017.
+State of Israel, whose address is 800 Second Avenue, 17th Floor, New York, New York 10017.